VeereshElango/veereshelango.github.io/_posts/2017-07-02-text-generation-with-thirukkural.md

 poem and writes the poem following the same style for a given starting word.
 This is achieved using popular LSTM (Long Short Term Memory) neural network model.

-Nowadays, Machine Learning creates a huge buzz and drums up the enthusiasm inside everyone to know about it.
+Nowadays, Machine Learning creates a huge buzz and drums up the enthusiasm within everyone to know about it.
 But for the amateurs, knowledge of neural network algorithms are a hurdle to admire the power of Machine Learning.

 Keeping that in mind, I thought to give a brief layman introduction followed by a technical introduction